Log in

 • A letter of support from the candidate's employer confirms their awareness of the candidate's application to the Fellows Program and their commitment to support the candidate's involvement if accepted to the program.
 This may include providing encouragement, allowing flexibility for program activities, or assisting with the program fee.
 We also ask that the letter of support specifically reference the candidate's stated professional development goal, acknowledging the employer's awareness and commitment to its pursuit.

-Interviews: Ongoing through August 21.
+Interviews: Ongoing through Sunday, August 23, 2026.

-All candidates will be notified of the committee’s decision no later than August 24.
+All candidates will be notified of the committee’s decision no later than Wednesday, August 26, 2026.

 71 years of promoting business in Hawaii